Oodapow/research/infrastructure/README.md

  * cluster layer
  * application layer

+There are no dependencies in usage for tools on the same layer, but L2/L3 tools will require the usage of most lower level tools.
+For the best experience all tools should be installed.
+The order of installation is the order of the layers: all tools from L1, then all tools from L2, then all tools from L3.

 ### Machine Layer

 The machine layer contains any infrastructure component that requires you to `ssh` into a specific machine for the setup.
 In contrast, the cluster layer and application layer interact with the machines with the kubernetes API, this can be done directly form a well configured laptop.